 Further, Much research is done to advance the process of LPT and capillary action is discovered and this theory became the basic principle of liquid penetrant testing.

-Liquid Penetrant Testing(LPT) or Dye penetrant testing(DPT) is a widely used and low-cost inspection method among Other NDT methods.
+One of the earliest and most straightforward non-destructive inspection techniques is the dye penetrating test (DPT), Liquid Penetrant Testing(LPT) or Dye penetrant testing(DPT) is a widely used and low-cost inspection method among Other NDT methods.
 This method can detect flaws, which beyond the human eye’s capacity to see.

 I have shared all about the same and it is not suitable to repeat those here again.